w3c/did-wg/faqs/2021-formal-objections/index.md

 Group believes that did:key and did:web are useful.
-A number of implementers make use of did:key for ephemeral DIDs in production settings, while did:web offers large institutions an on-ramp into the DID ecosystem without having to commit to a "truly decentralized" DID method.
+A number of implementers make use of did:key for ephemeral DIDs in production settings, while did:web offers large institutions an on-ramp into the DID ecosystem without having to commit to a "usefully decentralized" DID method.

 The DID Working Group was planning to standardize did:key and did:web for practical reasons (people do use these DID Methods, which do exercise most